Adsidera/musiklovers.github.io/_posts/2017-11-11-music-is-without-borders.markdown

 ---
-title: We like Music without borders
+title: Music is without borders
 subtitle: 'are we sure there aren''t any, though?'
 author: adsidera
 avatar: img/authors/adsidera.jpeg